 Auto night vision: This lets you keep an eye on baby even when her room is pitch dark.
 (On this setting, you’ll see black and white even on a color monitor.)

 Camera adjustments: Features like pan and zoom help you see everything that’s happening, on both minute and larger levels.

 Internet hookups: At work and missing baby?
 This fun feature lets you turn on your computer, sign on to a secure site, and watch her snooze.
 (It can also serve double purpose as an incidental nanny cam.)

-Television hookups: If the receiver screen seems too small, you can connect it to your television and watch at larger than life size.
+Multiscreen hookups: If the receiver screen seems too small, you can connect it to your TV, tablet or smartphone to watch at larger—or more convenient—size.